gawainhewitt/CV/README.md

 ## Skills

+Skills to consider:

+Innovation - finding new ways to walk a path to the same goal.
+New tools made during lockdown for example

+Project management - being able to concieve a project, and hold it through to completion, working with a broad range of people

+Self learner - learning new skills to achieve professional goals

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.